WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 This project is the Book App, an app where users can read and write reviews for their favorite books.

-At the end of the introduction, provide an overview of the document outline.

 [Section II](#2-architectural-and-component-level-design) includes …

 [Section III](#22-subsystem-design) includes …